Use to find which books, journal titles, DVDs and other materials are available in the TU library collections.

 Many books, articles, and dissertations about indigenous peoples are available full-text in the eHRAF database.
 To locate a publication within eHRAF, use the eHRAF Source Bibliography search within the database.
 See the ARTICLES / DATABASES section below for more information about the eHRAF database.

 Most dissertations owned by Temple University Libraries are those done at Temple.
-Pre-2008 dissertations are listed in The Library Search by author, title, and subject.
+Pre-2008 dissertations are listed in the Books & Media search by author, title, and subject.

 Beginning in 2008 Temple dissertations are available online in Temple University Electronic Theses & Dissertations